thedev132/hcb/dev-docs/README.md

 #### [`CanonicalPendingSettledMapping`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_pending_settled_mapping.rb)

-A canonical pending settled mapping is created to match canonical pending transactions with canonical transactions when a transaction settles.
+A `CanonicalPendingSettledMapping` is created to match canonical pending transactions with canonical transactions when a transaction settles.

 #### [`HcbCode`](https://github.com/hackclub/hcb/blob/main/app/models/hcb_code.rb)

-HCB codes group together canonical transactions and canonical pending transactions into transactions we can display on the ledger.
-For example, a donation has a canonical transaction for both the money paid through the card and a refund for the Stripe processing fee.
+HCB codes group together `CanonicalTransaction`s and `CanonicalPendingTransaction`s into transactions we can display on the ledger.
+For example, a donation has a `CanonicalTransaction` for both the money paid through the card and a refund for the Stripe processing fee.
 When we display a transactions, we display the HCB code.

 #### Raw Transactions